 Important Computer Vision Fields

-Computer Vision can emulate basic human tasks such as face detection, face recognition or object detection.
+Computer Vision can emulate basic human tasks such as face detection, face recognition, or object detection.
 More complex applications stemming from these basic tasks include detecting infrastructure faults, product maintenance, surveillance, agricultural solutions, routine diagnostics in healthcare, and more.
-The tech is meant to let machines “see” like a human, but implement that input with advanced computing power.
-The following are outlined as the major components of computer vision which are vastly being used today.
+The following are outlined as the major components of computer vision which are vastly being used today:

 1.)
 Image Classification

-With the idea of transfer learning, Computer Vision engineers have been able to build scalable solutions in the business world, with a small amount of data.
+With the idea of transfer learning, Computer Vision engineers have built scalable solutions in the business world with a small amount of data.
 Existing architectures for image classification include ResNet-50, ResNet-100, ImageNet, AlexNet, VggNet and more.

 2.)
 Image Processing

-Image preprocessing is used to remove unnecessary information and help the AI model to learn the features of the images effectively.
+Image preprocessing is used to remove unnecessary information and help the AI model learn the images’ features effectively.
 The goal is to improve the image features by eliminating unwanted falsification and achieve better classification performances.

 A common application of image processing is super-resolution.
 This technique typically transforms low-resolution images into high-resolution images.
-Super-resolution is a major challenge most computer vision engineers encounter because they often get the model information from images of low quality.
+Super-resolution is a major challenge most computer vision engineers encounter because they often get the model information from low-quality images.

 3.)
 Character Recognition